Insurance reimbursement

 Information your insurer may request.

-Insurance plans often ask about fees and CPT codes when estimating out-of-network reimbursement.
+Insurance plans often ask about fees and CPT codes when estimating out-of-network benefits.
+The examples below are provided to help you ask informed questions.

 Superbills and claims